-If contained directly in the head(of a grammar rule), (',')//2 acts simply as main functor (',')/2 of a term consisting of an expanded grammar-rule-head and a semicontext; cf 7.14.3.
+If contained directly in the head(of a grammar rule), (',')//2 acts simply as main functor (',')/2 of a term consisting of an expanded grammar-rule-head and a semicontext; cf 7.13.3.

-7.15.4 (;)//2 - alternative
+7.14.4 (;)//2 - alternative

-In the body of a grammar rule (;)//2 acts as principal functor of a alternative. (cf. Definition 3.1) with a first grammar body GBFirst and a second grammar body GBSecond.
+An alternative grammar control construct, whose first argument is of the form \rightarrow ( , ) shall be an if-then-else grammar control construct.
+In the body of a grammar rule (;)//2 acts as principal functor of an alternative. (cf. Definition 3.1) with a first grammar body GBFirst and a second grammar body GBSecond.
 Each of them is subject to subsequent separate expansion.
 The alternative is expanded to the disjunction (;)/2; cf subclause 7.8.6 of ISO/IEC 13211-1 Prolog.
 After being expanded, the expansion of GBFirst shall be the first, and the expansion of GBSecond shall be the second argument of the disjunction, which results from expansion of (;)//2.
-The alternative additionally can be part of a grammar if-then-else construct;